- Identify the drug taken. Knowing the drug that was consumed can greatly assist first responders and medical staff.

 - Check for responsiveness and breathing.

-- Getting oxygen to the brain is critical.
-Perform rescue breathing.
-Rescue breathing is done by pinching the victim’s nose and breathing into their mouth.
+- If necessary, perform rescue breathing.
+Getting oxygen to the brain is critical.
+Rescue breathing is done by pinching the victim’s nose and breathing into his/her mouth.

 - Administer Naloxone, known by the brand name Narcan.
-(Usually in nasal spray form.)
-Naloxone can reverse opioid poisoning and restore respiration.
+Naloxone can reverse opioid overdose and restore respiration.
 CLICK HERE to learn how to use Naloxone.

 - Stay with the person until emergency personnel arrive.

-Opioids that can cause poisoning, or overdose, include prescription pain medications, as well as street drugs like heroin.
+Opioids that can cause overdose include prescription pain medications, as well as street drugs like heroin.
 Oftentimes, prescription painkillers make their way onto the black market and are sold on the streets alongside drugs like heroin.
 All opioids act as depressants, which means they slow down the central nervous system, including heart rate and breathing.

 - Opium